 For Emmerdale fans, did you know you can do the Emmerdale Village Tour?
 One powerchair gave the experience 4 stars!

 If you’re visiting during winter, Leeds opens up its wheelchair accessible ice rink, Ice Cube.
 This ice rink has been rated 5 star, and one reviewer said the ‘disabled access was fantastic’.

 Experience shopping in Leeds

 There are countless shops in Leeds to get lost in!
 Trinity is the city’s largest shopping centre with over one hundred shops, bars and restaurants.
-One reviewer gave the centre 4 stars saying, ‘the centre has ramps, lifts and automatic doors in place to make access easier for disabled users".
+One reviewer gave the centre 4 stars saying: "the centre has ramps, lifts and automatic doors in place to make access easier for disabled users".
 Right in the heart of the city, Merrion Centre also boasts more than one hundred shops; and it's listed on Euan's Guide saying: "a water bowl is available for assistance dogs and can be requested at the Merrion Centre Management Suite".